cnheider/eqip/README.md

 Click Ok

-Navigate to All plugins find Qpip and install
+Navigate to All plugins find Eqip and install